 It simply allows you to transfer your money earned abroad to an account in India while avoiding any tax liabilities.

-Having an NRO account allows you to manage your income earned in India within the country.
+Having an NRO account allows you to manage your income in India easily, giving you the flexibility to access your funds at no risk.

 FAQs